Reinhold Messner: Record controversy

-For nearly 37 years, Guinness World Records (GWR) recognized Messner as the first person to climb all 14 of the world’s mountains over 8,000 m; starting in June 1970 and concluding on 16 October 1986.
+For nearly 37 years, Guinness World Records (GWR) recognized Messner as the first person to climb all 14 of the world's mountains over 8,000 m; starting in June 1970 and concluding on 16 October 1986.
 Messner, however, never claimed the record as many top mountaineers have stated they do not chase such records not only because that is not the purpose of their endeavors but also because of the unavoidable and natural imprecision in proving many of these records.

 Nevertheless, on 18 September 2023, GWR stripped Messner of the record and awarded it to Ed Viesturs.
-Messner retorted: "I don’t care if my name is in the Guinness World Records book.
-You can’t take a record I never claimed away from me."
+Messner retorted: "I don't care if my name is in the Guinness World Records book.
+You cannot take a record I never claimed away from me."

 GWR based their reclassification of the record holder on the decade-long analysis of Eberhard Jurgalski.
-Jurgalski, dubbed a “mountaineering consultant” or “mountain chronicler” by the media, claimed to have used photographic and GPS records to estimate the true summits of all 14 peaks.
+Jurgalski, dubbed a "mountaineering consultant" or "mountain chronicler" by the media, claimed to have used photographic and GPS records to estimate the true summits of all 14 peaks.
 He apparently cross-checked these findings with the summit-related claims (including photographic evidence) of the individuals who summited these peaks.
-Jurgalski’s estimates concluded that Messner, through no fault of his own, did not reach the true summit of at least three of the 14 peaks but that Viesturs was the first to do so.
-The difference in the claimed “true summit” and the “summit” supposedly reached by Messner was as little as a few meters.
+Jurgalski's estimates concluded that Messner, through no fault of his own, did not reach the true summit of at least three of the 14 peaks but that Viesturs was the first to do so.
+The difference in the claimed "true summit" and the "summit" supposedly reached by Messner was as little as a few meters.